hatchet-dev/hatchet-python-quickstart/fast-api-react/README.md

 ## Setup

-1. Create a `.env` file in the project root directory and set the required environment variables.
+1. Create a `.env` file in the `./backend` directory and set the required environment variables.

-This project requires the `HATCHET_CLIENT_TOKEN` variable created in the [Getting Started Readme](/README.md).
+This project requires the `HATCHET_CLIENT_TOKEN` variable created in the [Getting Started README](/README.md).

 You will also need, a `OPENAI_API_KEY` which can be created on the [OpenAI Website](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key).